galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 To discover these mutations either whole exome sequencing (WES) or whole genome sequencing (WGS) can be used.
 With these technologies it is possible to uncover the DNA of the parents and offspring to find (shared) mutations in the DNA.
 These mutations can include insertions/deletions (indels), loss of heterozygosity (LOH), single nucleotide variants (SNVs), copy number variations (CNVs), and fusion genes.

 In this tutorial we will also make use of the HTSGET protocol, which is a program to download our data securely and savely.
-This protocol has been implemented in the {% tool [EGA Download Client](toolshed.g2.bx.psu.edu/repos/iuc/ega_download_client/pyega3/4.0.0+galaxy0) %} tool, so we don't have to leave galaxy to retrieve our data.
+This protocol has been implemented in the {% tool [EGA Download Client](toolshed.g2.bx.psu.edu/repos/iuc/ega_download_client/pyega3/4.0.0+galaxy0) %} tool, so we don't have to leave Galaxy to retrieve our data.

 We will not start our analysis from scratch, since the main goal of this tutorial is to use the HTSGET protocol to download variant information from an online archive and to find the causative variant from those variants.
 If you want to learn how to do the analysis from scratch, using the raw reads, you can have a look at the [Exome sequencing data analysis for diagnosing a genetic disease](https://training.galaxyproject.org/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.html) tutorial.